zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 According to Eqn.
 13.14, both fields are transverse; however, we have no reason to believe that the field vectors are orthogonal (unless, of course, the polarizabilities are exactly the same).
-Note, however, that the dyadics \\(\mathcal{\Alpha_j}\\) act linearly on the electric field phasors, and are defined independently from the rest of the quantities in Eqn.
+Fortunately, the dyadics \\(\mathcal{\Alpha_j}\\) act linearly on the electric field phasors, and are defined independently from the rest of the quantities in Eqn.
 20.7.
-Thus, if we assume that the orientation and the type of the molecule are determined by statistically uniform, independent random processes, we can define a [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) \\(p(\mathcal{\Alpha_j})\\) that can be used to determine the *mean molecular polarizability*
+Thus, if we assume that the orientation and the type of each molecule are determined by statistically uniform, independent random processes, we can use the associated [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) \\(p(\mathcal{\Alpha_j})\\) to define the *mean molecular polarizability*

 $$ \tag{20.8}
 	\mathcal{\Alpha_m}(V_m, \omega)